 - a) Students must maintain a pharmacy core-curriculum cumulative GPA of 3.0.
-This pharmacy core-curriculum cumulative GPA will be computed beginning from the first semester of the post-bachelor of science in pharmaceutical sciences course work and will include all post-B.S.P.S.-level pharmacy courses and pharmacy approved electives (those listed below or those preapproved by College of Pharmacy and Pharmaceutical Sciences Curriculum Committee).
-Beginning in the Fall semester of the P3 year, students whose semester pharmacy core-curriculum GPA falls below 3.0 will be given an academic warning.
-Students whose pharmacy core-curriculum cumulative GPA falls below 3.0 (beyond the Fall semester of the P3 year) will be placed on probation and allowed one semester to restore their GPA to a cumulative pharmacy core-curriculum level of 3.0 or better.
-A student with two or more consecutive semesters with a pharmacy core-curriculum GPA of less than 3.0 will undergo a record review by the College of Pharmacy and Pharmaceutical Sciences Academic Performance Committee that may result in dismissal from the Pharm.D. program. - b) A grade below a C (2.0) in any pharmacy core-curriculum course is unsatisfactory and will not be considered a passing grade for the course in the Pharm.D. curriculum (i.e., courses for which grades of less than a C are earned must be repeated). - c) Refer to "Experiential Performance Standards" for policies concerning students who fail to pass an Advanced Pharmacy Practice Experience d) GPA RECALCULATION POLICY FOR REPEATED COURSES IN THE POST-BACCALAUREATE COMPONENT (P3-P4) OF THE PHARM.D.
+Beginning in the Fall semester of the P3 year, students whose semester pharmacy core-curriculum GPA falls below 3.0, but who maintain a cumulative pharmacy core-curriculum GPA of 3.0 or higher will be given an academic warning.
+Students whose pharmacy core-curriculum cumulative GPA falls below 3.0 will be placed on probation and allowed one semester to restore their cumulative pharmacy core-curriculum GPA to a level of 3.0 or better.
+A student with two or more consecutive semesters of either a pharmacy core-curriculum semester GPA (this may include P2 Spring semester, but will not include the P3 Summer Semester) or cumulative pharmacy core-curriculum GPA of less than 3.0 will undergo a record review by the College of Pharmacy and Pharmaceutical Sciences Academic Performance Committee that may result in dismissal from the Pharm.D. program.
+The pharmacy core-curriculum cumulative GPA for the P3-P4 years will be computed beginning from the first semester of the post-bachelor of science in pharmaceutical sciences course work and will include all post-B.S.P.S.-level pharmacy courses and pharmacy approved electives (those listed below or those preapproved by College of Pharmacy and Pharmaceutical Sciences Curriculum Committee). - b) A grade below a C (2.0) in any pharmacy core-curriculum course is unsatisfactory and will not be considered a passing grade for the course in the Pharm.D. curriculum (i.e., courses for which grades of less than a C are earned must be repeated).

+- c) Refer to "Experiential Performance Standards" for policies concerning students who fail to pass an Advanced Pharmacy Practice Experience (APPE).
+A grade of "Unsatisfactory" in any APPE will not have a negative impact on a student's post baccalaureate GPA, however. - d) GPA RECALCULATION POLICY FOR REPEATED COURSES IN THE POST-BACCALAUREATE COMPONENT (P3-P4) OF THE PHARM.D.
 PROGRAM:

-(APPE).
-A grade of "Unsatisfactory" in any APPE will not have a negative impact on a student's post baccalaureate GPA, however.